 Soul Matters participants receive a monthly packet on the spiritual theme, chock full of uplifting poems, quotes, and live links to YouTube videos, books, music, and much more.
 You explore these on your own throughout the month, as well as in your group setting.
 It is suggested you select a spiritual exercise from among three or four in each packet, and that you visit again and again throughout the month.

-Groups generally meet in person for two hours during weekdays or evenings (but we do have an online group for you night owls!).
-If you participated in a group last year and wish to continue, please register again this year.
+Groups generally meet in person for two hours during weekdays or evenings.
+If you participated in a group in a previous year and wish to continue, please register again each year.
 You can also choose to change it up and select a different group this year.
-(Note registration remains open on our new website throughout the year.)
+(Note registration remains open on our website throughout the year.)

 If you have any questions, please contact the church office, or a Soul Matters facilitator.
 We welcome your comments and most importantly, your participation.

 The First U Soul Matters Team:

 Rev. Pam Wat, Nancy Pinson, Hans Francke, Janet Jones, Linda Sanders, Diane Postell, Renee Anderson, Jacquee Lukawski